neondatabase/website/content/docs/introduction/monitoring.md

 ## Branch-specific metrics

-The **Branches** page provides key usage metrics for all your branches in a consolidated view.
+The **Branches** page provides key usage metrics for all your branches, like active time and used space, in a consolidated view.

 [screenshot calling out key metrics?]